-The Lynch Law Firm’s personal injury lawyers are committed to helping you recover the maximum compensation that may be entitled to you.
+The Lynch Law Firm, PC’s personal injury lawyers are committed to helping you recover the maximum compensation that may be entitled to you.
 We can discuss your claim during a free, no obligation consultation.

 How Social Media Can Affect Your Claim

 Insurance companies may try to deny or reduce the amount of compensation a personal injury victim may be entitled to by using their social media to discredit their claim.